techboy411/techboy411/README.md

 - Spends too much money on yet another computer/iDevice/whatever

 ⚡ Fun facts:
-- I'm an Aspie with ADHD.
+- I'm an autistic dude with ADHD.
 Explosive combo.
 - I carry a Pixel phone and a iPod Touch.
 Yes.
 Cross-platform, indeed.
 - Angered at almost *everything*.
 But you won't *really* know it, unless you are in a call with me.
 Or i write angry.
 <!--